 The Office of Campus Safety maintains a cooperative relationship with the State Police, Knox County Sheriff, and surrounding police agencies.
-This relationship includes training programs, special events coordination, and investigation of serious incidents.
+This relationship includes training programs, special events coordination, and response to and investigation of criminal offenses.

-Kenyon has worked with the Knox County Sheriff's Office and Knox County Prosecuting Attorney's Office to develop a Memorandum of Understanding regarding the reporting of and response to criminal activity on campus.
-In addition, Kenyon is working to develop a separate Memorandum of Understanding with the New Directions Domestic Abuse Shelter and Rape Crisis Center.
-Kenyon regularly invites appropriate personnel from these agencies to participate in training and discussions to ensure the appropriate and efficient response to incidents of sexual misconduct based upon a reasonable belief that such aid will enhance safety and efficiency.
+Kenyon has worked with the Knox County Sheriff's Office and Knox County Prosecuting Attorney's Office to develop a Memorandum of Understanding (MOU) regarding the reporting of and response to criminal activity on campus.
+In addition, Kenyon regularly invites appropriate personnel from these agencies to participate in training and discussions to ensure the appropriate and efficient response to incidents of sexual misconduct based upon a reasonable belief that such aid will enhance safety and efficiency.

-Kenyon College encourages accurate and prompt reporting of all crimes to the Office of Campus Safety and the Knox County Sheriff's Office when the victim of a crime elects to or can, make such a report.
+Kenyon College encourages accurate and prompt reporting of all crimes to the Office of Campus Safety and the Knox County Sheriff's Office when the victim of a crime elects to, or can, make such a report.

-The Office of Campus Safety's jurisdiction for physical security and policy enforcement is limited to Kenyon College-owned structures and property.
-The Knox County Sheriff's Office is the primary law enforcement presence in the Village of Gambier and College Township where Kenyon College property is located.
+The Office of Campus Safety's physical security and policy enforcement jurisdiction is limited to Kenyon College-owned structures and property.
+The Knox County Sheriff's Office is the primary law enforcement presence in the Village of Gambier and College Township, where Kenyon College property is located.